 So what does all this mean?

 In a lot of cases, outsourcing definitely seems to be the way to go.
 For example, a large business that sells common electronic gadgets would have a lot of similar technical support queries.
 Possibly, the most effective way to scale up here is adding more support resources, and it makes sense to outsource their technical support.
-Dependent fields offer a great way to categorize, and identify how technical support queries are spread across categories.

 For another similar business, selling niche electronic components to a very targeted audience, it is likely that their technical support queries are more varied, and require a fair deal of domain expertise and knowledge to answer.
 Here, it probably makes sense for the business to invest on building a support team in-house, and look to other ways of scaling up their support in the long run.